 1. Go to Advanced Search

-2. Enter your keyword(s) in the first search box, leaving "Anywhere" in the dropdown box
+2. Enter your keyword(s) in the first search box

-3. Enter the word sources in the next search box, and select "Subject Heading" from the dropdown box
+3. Enter the word sources in the next search box, and select "Subject" from the Field menu

 You'll notice that sources appears in the subject headings section of each item in your results list, indicating the presence or inclusion of primary sources in that item.
 Depending on the period being studied, it can also be helpful to limit your search by publication date.